Birmingham stabbings: Zephaniah McLeod appears in court

 A man has appeared in court charged with murder and seven counts of attempted murder after a series of stabbings in Birmingham.

-Zephaniah McLeod, 27, of Nately Grove, Selly Oak, appeared via video link at Birmingham Magistrates' Court.
+Zephaniah McLeod, 27, of Nately Grove, Selly Oak, appeared via video link at Birmingham Crown Court.

-Jacob Billington, 23, was killed and seven others were injured at four locations across the city centre over a period of 90 minutes on Sunday.
+Jacob Billington, 23, was killed and seven others were injured during five separate incidents across the city centre in the early hours of Sunday.

-Mr McLeod was remanded in custody and is due at crown court on Thursday.

-He spoke only to confirm his personal details during an appearance before two magistrates and was not asked for any pleas.
-There was no application for bail.

 A post-mortem examination found Mr Billington, a library intern at Sheffield Hallam University and originally from Crosby in Merseyside, died of a stab wound to the neck.